nogicoder/farcry/README.md

 ## Calculate the Number of Deaths per Player and Per Match

-Write a SQL query (`SQL-02`) that calculates the number of times a player has been killed by another.
-The SQL returns this datum per player and per match.
-Add into the result the value `kill_count` and `suicide_count` with the value `0` for each row.
+Write a SQL query (`SQL-02`) that calculates the number of times a player has been killed by another and returns the data per player and per match.
+Add to the result the following values `kill_count` and `suicide_count` with the value `0` for each row.

 For example: